On behalf of The Law Office of Gustavo E. Frances, P.A.

 Do not try to hide anything: Hiding accounts, property, or assets not only looks really bad in court, but it also shows that you are not being honest.
 Since courts have discretionary power, you may suffer the consequences of the court which would result in losing those hidden accounts or property.

-Call 954-533-2756 or click here to start a conversation with our Property Division Attorney at The Law Office of Frances E. Gustavo in Fort Lauderdale.
+Call 954-533-2756 or click here to start a conversation with our property division attorney at The Law Office Of Gustavo E. Frances, P.A. in Fort Lauderdale.
 We know that no material thing can replace the love you shared with your partner, but there is no sense in giving up everything due to temporary heartbreak.
 We are ready to represent you and help you go through the hard stuff in the divorce.